thejasono/databricks-nyctaxi-lakehouse/dlt/README.md

 This directory contains the assets that operationalize the Silver and Gold transformation layers for the NYC Taxi Lakehouse demo.
 After the Bronze ingestion notebooks populate `main_nyctaxi.raw`, these resources let you declaratively define expectations, manage incremental processing, and publish curated tables for downstream analytics without hand-building orchestration.

-At this point in the end-to-end flow, the Unity Catalog objects are already provisioned and the Auto Loader notebook has delivered a continuously updating Bronze table.
-Delta Live Tables (DLT) uses those raw Delta files as a streaming source, enforcing data quality rules while writing new datasets into governed schemas.
-DLT runs on Databricks-managed compute so you can focus on declarative transformations and business SLAs instead of cluster plumbing.
-Because the output tables are Delta, you retain ACID transactions, time travel, and schema enforcement across the full medallion architecture.
+At this point in the end-to-end flow, the Unity Catalog objects are already provisioned and the Auto Loader notebook has delivered a continuously updating Bronze table. **Delta Live Tables (DLT)** is a Databricks-managed service that lets you declare data pipelines as code; DLT continuously reads the raw Delta tables, applies your logic, and materializes new Delta outputs while managing infrastructure for you.
+DLT runs on Databricks-managed compute so you can focus on **declarative transformations**—describing *what* you want to happen instead of writing step-by-step execution code—and on business **service-level agreements (SLAs)**—the contractual targets for refresh cadence, latency, and data quality—rather than on cluster plumbing.
+Because the output tables are **Delta tables** (the open data format that combines Apache Parquet storage with Delta Lake transaction logs), you retain:

+* **ACID transactions:** Atomic, Consistent, Isolated, Durable writes that protect readers from partial updates.
+* **Time travel:** The ability to query older table versions for auditing or rollbacks.
+* **Schema enforcement and evolution:** Automatic checks that block unexpected columns or let you explicitly evolve schemas.

+These guarantees are crucial because they keep data trustworthy across the Bronze → Silver → Gold medallion layers (a layered design that progressively refines raw data into curated, analytics-ready datasets), even as upstream data streams in continuously.

 ## Assets in this folder

 ### `02_dlt_pipeline.sql.ipynb`
 * **Purpose:** Defines the entire DLT pipeline, including expectations, table dependencies, and materialized views that move data from `raw` to curated `ref` and `mart` schemas.
 * **When to use it:** Attach this notebook to a DLT pipeline (Workflows → Pipelines) or a Lakeflow project whenever you want an automated, continuously updating transformation layer fed by the Bronze ingestion job.
-It works for both triggered and continuous pipelines.
+It works for both triggered (batch-style) and continuous (always-on) pipelines.
 * **Inputs to configure:**
   * Pipeline storage location (for checkpoints and system tables).
   * Target catalog/schema names that match the Unity setup (`main_nyctaxi.ref` and `main_nyctaxi.mart`).
-  * Optional configuration for refresh schedules, expectations severity, and CDC options.
+  * Optional configuration for refresh schedules, expectations severity, and change data capture (CDC) options.

 ### How the DLT notebook works end to end

 The notebook declares a Bronze streaming table sourced from the Auto Loader output, applies expectations to filter or quarantine bad records, and produces clean Silver tables (`trips_valid`, reference dimensions) plus Gold materialized views for daily KPIs.
-Because DLT manages lineage, each table’s definition references upstream datasets with simple `CREATE OR REFRESH STREAMING TABLE` statements.
+Because DLT manages **lineage**—the complete record of which upstream tables and transformations produced a dataset—each table’s definition references upstream datasets with simple `CREATE OR REFRESH STREAMING TABLE` statements.
 Expectations such as `EXPECT trip_distance > 0` enforce quality and populate SLA dashboards automatically.

-When the pipeline runs, Databricks provisions a managed cluster that ingests new Bronze data, writes change data to Silver, and refreshes the Gold aggregates.
+When the pipeline runs, Databricks provisions a managed **cluster**—a set of compute resources managed by Databricks that execute the transformations—that ingests new Bronze data, writes change data to Silver, and refreshes the Gold aggregates.
 DLT’s built-in monitoring captures event logs, expectation metrics, and throughput so you can validate every batch or micro-batch without additional instrumentation.

+> **Why the notebook is “run by the pipeline”:** DLT interprets the notebook as pipeline code.
+You do not execute this notebook directly in a SQL warehouse or interactively like a standard notebook run.
+Instead, you create a DLT pipeline in Workflows (or Lakeflow), attach this notebook as the pipeline’s sole notebook task, and DLT orchestrates the execution whenever the pipeline runs.
+Think of a DLT pipeline as a managed DAG (directed acyclic graph) where each table/view definition is a node; the notebook defines the DAG, and the DLT service schedules and manages it automatically.
+Once configured, the pipeline can run on a schedule, in response to data arrivals, or on demand without manual intervention.

 ### `pipeline_settings.json`
 * **Purpose:** Provides a template configuration for the pipeline, covering cluster settings, continuous mode, target catalog, storage locations, and notebook libraries.